christianalfoni/impact/docs/cleanup.md

 # cleanup

-When stores are scoped to component trees you can use `cleanup` to dispose of any subscriptions, class instances etc. when the related provider unmounts from the component tree.
+When stores are scoped to component trees, you can use `cleanup` to dispose of any subscriptions, class instances, etc., when the related provider unmounts from the component tree.

 ```ts
 import { useStore, signal, createStoreProvider } from 'impact-react'